 Working as part of a team at Gateway National Recreation Area, the interns will monitor park natural resources, including threatened and endangered species, and conduct outreach to park visitors to promote shared stewardship.
-In this capacity, one internship will be based at Gateway's Sandy Hook Unit in Highlands, N.J., and the other will be based at Gateway's Jamaica Bay Wildlife Refuge in Queens.
+In this capacity, three internships will be based at Gateway's Jamaica Bay Wildlife Refuge in Queens and one internship will be based at *Gateway's Sandy Hook Unit in Highlands, N.J.

 Week 1: Orientation to NPS, NPNH, and career opportunities.
 Introduction to NPNH sites, offices, personnel, and programming.
 Interns will be engaged through activities representative of the different disciplines, site visits, and presentations by park personnel and other subject matter specialists.
 Two additional days of training will be scheduled for all the interns, one in July and one in August.